dboddie/inferno-ports-doc/improvements.md

 * Interactive languages would supplement or augment the tiny shell.
   [Inferno Scheme](https://github.com/Plan9-Archive/inferno-scheme) could be interesting.
-* A draw device for embedded displays.
-Perhaps a variant of the existing one.
+* A draw device specifically for embedded displays.
+Perhaps a variant of the existing draw device.